This document offers a brief conceptual overview of the component framework along with links to more detailed documents on specific topics.

 - It cannot compromise the integrity of the entire system, even if it crashes.

-A component is a composable isolated program.
+A component is a composable isolated unit of software.

 - It can combine and be combined with other components to form composite components with parent-child relationships.